Basic Qualification

 According to Safety Code 6, what is the maximum safe power output to the antenna of a hand-held VHF or UHF radio?

-10 watts not specified - the exemption for portable equipment was withdrawn in 1999 25 watts 125 milliwatts
+not specified - the exemption for portable equipment was withdrawn in 1999

 Health-Canada publishes 'Safety Code 6' (Limits of Human Exposure to Radiofrequency Electromagnetic Fields) to protect workers and general public from adverse health effects.
 The lowest exposure limit is set to '28 Volts per metre' for the range of 10 MHz to 300 MHz.
 This range is presumed to be the one over which the human body most readily absorbs RF energy.
 Limits on either side of that range are higher.
 Since 1999, a previous exemption for portable transmitters has been removed (i.e., handhelds are no longer exempt from code requirements).